dnoice/Roach-Tracker/README.md

 - **No Accounts**: No registration or personal data required
 - **Full Control**: You own all your data and photos

 ---

-## Contributing

-This project follows the **10 Golden Rules**:

-1. Unified metadata headers in all files
-2. No box-drawing characters (alignment over ornamentation)
-3. Rich terminal output for all CLI operations
-4. SVG graphics in UI (no emoji)
-5. Design for elegance, robustness, and intuitiveness
-6. Dual-mode UX (beginner-friendly + power-user features)
-7. Document as you build
-8. No hardcoded secrets (use .env)
-9. Fail gracefully with beautiful error logging
-10. Consistency over cleverness

----